 - Power drill

-Begin by measuring your 4×4 post into four equal lengths (if you haven’t done this already).
+Begin by measuring your 4×4 post into four equal lengths.

-If your miter saw doesn’t rotate vertically for angle cutting, that’s okay.
-Measure 1” in from the sides of your post, right along the top edge.
+If your miter saw doesn’t rotate vertically for angle cutting measure 1” in from the sides of your post, right along the top edge.

 Lay your 4×4 posts down and measure 31” from the bottom of each post on just two adjoining sides.